CHN-beta/ovito/doc/manual/reference/viewports/layers/text_label_layer.rst

 This makes it possible to include dynamic data such as the current simulation time, the number of atoms, or numeric results in rendered images or movies.

+.. _viewport_layers.text_label.text_formatting:

 HTML text formatting
 """"""""""""""""""""

-You can include HTML markup elements and Cascading Style Sheet (CSS) attributes to format parts of the text.
+You can include HTML markup elements and Cascading Style Sheet (CSS) attributes in the text to format individual words and characters.
 OVITO supports a subset of the HTML standard, which is `documented here <https://doc.qt.io/qt-6/richtext-html-subset.html>`__.
-The following table gives a few examples:
+The following table gives a few examples of HTML markup elements:

 .. |br| raw:: html